bonsai-rx/docs/articles/editor.md

 ## Explorer

 The `Explorer` panel allows you to navigate through complex workflows using a hierarchical tree view, similar to a file browser.
 Each level in the tree corresponds to a nested workflow, such as a [`GroupWorkflow`](xref:Bonsai.Expressions.GroupWorkflowBuilder), [higher-order operator](xref:higher-order), or `IncludeWorkflow`.
-Selecting a level will update the `Workflow` panel view to display the corresponding nested workflow.
+Selecting a node label will update the `Workflow` panel view to display the corresponding nested workflow.
+Right-click on the node label and select one of the options to open the workflow in a new tab or window.
 To expand or collapse the tree view at any level, click on the `+` or `-` icon to the left of the node label, or double-click the label itself.
 Icons adjacent to each label indicate the status of the corresponding workflow:

 - ✏️ Editable workflow
 - 🔒 Locked workflow (`IncludeWorkflow`)